Legacy Society members ensure the Museum’s financial well-being by including the Museum in their estate plans.

 The Legacy Society recognizes and honors those friends and Members of the Monterey Museum of Art who have made a commitment to the future of the institution by including the Museum in their estate plans.
 There are no dues or fees associated with membership in the Legacy Society.

-Legacy Society members enjoy an annual reception and invitations to VIP events at the Museum.
 With their permission, members are listed in the annual Legacy Society newsletter and Annual Report.
 Members may receive significant tax and income advantages and, through their philanthropic leadership and vision, ensure the Museum’s financial well-being.
 Legacy gifts may be directed to the general endowment or to specific program areas.

 Join us in building the foundation that will uphold the Monterey Museum of Art, the region’s leading visual arts organization for years to come.